-West Sussex has many local community transport groups and schemes operating in local communities.
+West Sussex has many local Community Transport groups and schemes operating in local communities.
 However, many choose to operate locally as they have been developed by local residents to meet a local need.
-Some groups have grown to cover wider areas and tend to provide more services such as minibus operations, be they demand responsive or timetabled bus services.
+Some groups have grown to cover wider areas and tend to provide more services such as minibus operations be they demand responsive or timetabled bus services.

-There are seven community bus schemes operating weekly services from villages to shops in larger towns for residents who don't have a local accessible conventional bus or train service.
+There are seven community bus schemes operating weekly services from villages to shopping in larger towns for residents who don't have a local accessible conventional bus or train service.
 These services provide a valuable link to those communities but rely on the goodwill of volunteers to sustain the service.
-Many older people rely on these services, travelling using their free bus pass.
+Many older people rely on these services travelling using their free bus pass.

-Other larger community transport groups operate demand responsive services in both minibuses and cars to vital public services.
-Some use volunteers and others have paid staff with the latter often competing for County Council school and day service transport contracts to support their wider service.
+Other larger community transport groups operate demand services in both minibuses and cars to vital public services.
+Some use volunteers and other have paid staff with the latter often competing for County Council school and day service transport contracts to support their wider service.

-Community transport often leads a fragile existence in West Sussex, competing for local authority grant funding and contracts.
-However, providers deliver valuable services that greatly contribute to the West Sussex Plan.
-A further challenge for them is that minibus licensing is open to refreshed guidance from Government that could have a negative impact on their cost base.
+Community Transport often leads a fragile existence in West Sussex competing for local authority grant funding and contracts.
+However, they provide valuable services that greatly contribute to the West Sussex Plan.
+In addition, minibus licensing is open to refreshed guidance from Government that could have a negative impact on their cost base.